 Do I use a narrative of suffering in my conversations to elicit attention and the feeling of being special?

-Do I bemoan my struggles and then turn away any offers of help?
+Do I lament my struggles and then turn away any offers of help?

-Am I making my choices around the feeling of being rejected by others or even the world in general?
+Am I making my choices around the feeling of being rejected by others?

-Do I disregard what others are sharing with me to get back to my litany of complaints?
+Do I disregard what others are offering me to return to my litany of complaints?

 Do I keep allies away by reciting my list of how they really wouldn’t be of real help?